+Start with boiled potatoes.
 The peel will slip off the boiled potatoes easily.
 You can rub off the peel by using a clean dish towel.
 Hold the potato with the towel in one hand and rub off the peeling with the other — somewhat similar to drying a cup.
 Or hold the potato on a cutting board with a fork and gently tease off the peel with the tip of a knife.
 Stir the cooked potatoes into the dressing gently to avoid breaking them.
 I would also tip the skillet to make the dressing run to one side and spoon it over the potatoes to lessen the amount of stirring necessary to coat the potatoes.
+Less stirring = nicer looking dish.

-Donna also shared this recipe for Spinach Salad with Lemon Garlic Dressing a couple of years ago.
+Donna also shared this recipe for Spinach Salad with Lemon Garlic Dressing at a similar event a couple of years ago.
+And Cheese Broccoli Soup.
+Both also a classic and wonderfully delicious!

 - 1 ¼ pounds potatoes